-Crs # Name SC291/391 The Figure I or II The Figure SC291/391 This course will focus on obtaining the skills necessary to depict the human form from life, and truly learning how to observe and work from the model.
-Students will become adept with proportion and scale, and will learn how to make gestures in clay, build armatures, and create a finished figure sculpture.
-Students will become familiar with the different clays and sculpting tools available.
-At the completion of this course, the students will be comfortable in visualizing 3D forms in clay and how to develop their own sculptural styles and techniques.
-Students at this level also begin experimentation with a range of alternative materials and process that support current practices in contemporary art.
-The course will provide an introduction to the theoretical perspective of the past, present and future state of figure sculpture concerns.
-Prerequisites: All Foundation studio credits.
-3 SC391 (or SC 491) Material, Process, Idea I or Il Material, Process, Idea SC 391 (or SC 491) This studio class is designed to immerse students in the complex interrelationship of their ideas, working methods, material choices and language through independently directed bodies of work and through research and experimentation and refined, concentrated approaches to sculptural problems.
+SC391 (or SC 491)

+Material, Process, Idea I or II Material, Process, Idea SC 391 (or SC 491)

+This studio class is designed to immerse students in the complex interrelationship of their ideas, working methods, material choices and language through independently directed bodies of work and through research and experimentation and refined, concentrated approaches to sculptural problems.
 Students will be asked to investigate, establish and refine the interrelated influences that direct their specific making.
 They will be asked to refine their verbal language to become more fluent in both discussing and defending the specifics of their concerns and to connect those concerns to broader conversations.
 They will also be asked to refine their visual language and align it with the materials and processes they employ.
 Virtually any sort of working project will be possible as long as it engages the sculptural language or an interest in where sculptural ideas bump into imagery more commonly placed outside the sculptural discourse.
-Students may start with familiar imagery, materials and processes- Track similar projects or interests they have underway in new ways or that are sourced in different media or disciplines- or they may wish to break new ground and explore and establish entirely new ways of communicating through making.
+Students may start with familiar imagery, materials and processes-Track similar projects or interests they have underway in new ways or that are sourced in different media or disciplines-or they may wish to break new ground and explore and establish entirely new ways of communicating through making.
 Projects and trajectories will be negotiated with the instructor.
 Prerequisites: 200 level Sculpture or permission.

-3 SC293 or SC394 or SC494 Sculpture:Special Topic s Sculpture Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
-SC293 Prerequisite: Soph Standing, SC394 Prerequisite: Junior Standing, SC494 Prerequisite: Senior Standing 3
+SC394 or SC494 Sculpture: Special Topics Sculpture Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
+Prerequisite: Junior Standing